Help provide a safe haven

 The programme aims to provide a safe haven for vulnerable primates and monkeys where they are able to interact with each other and receive all of the care required to live happily.
 The sanctuary is not open to the public to ensure the primates get the peace and quiet required to provide a life that is as close to normal as possible.

-The sanctuary currently cares for over 90 exotic primates consisting of Marmosets, Squirrel Monkeys, Capuchins, Macaques, a Mona Monkey, a Grey Mouse Lemur, a Ring Tailed Lemur, Owl Monkeys and Tamarins.
-Most of the primates are ex-pets, but they also care for ex-lab and ex-zoo primates.
-The non-primate animals include Skinny Pigs, a Fennec Fox, Sugar Gliders, two dogs and five cats.
+The sanctuary currently cares for over 60 exotic primates consisting of Marmosets, Squirrel Monkeys, Capuchins, Macaques, a Ring Tailed Lemur, Owl Monkeys and Tamarins.
+Most of the primates are ex-pets but they also care for ex-lab and ex-zoo primates.
+The non-primate animals include three dogs and three cats.

 What is my role?